 For example, you can offer market price less 20%.
 So a $100,000 comp would mean that you’d offer $80,000 for the property.

 The second way to formulate an offer for a house when paying cash in North Carolina & New Jersey is to work the other way (and to factor in what you can sell the property for).
 Figure out how much you want to make and then add your costs.
 That way, you build in profit into the deal.
 However, this way can be challenging if you don’t know how to accurately estimate your costs, so make sure you build a good relationship with a contractor who can help you.

 For example, if you want to make $15,000 on the property and you know that the property will cost $25,000 to repair then you might offer $30,000 to the seller but plan to sell it for $45,000.
 Using this strategy helps you think ahead to consider what you can get for the property and whether you’ll be able to make a profit.

 #3.
 Seller Financing

-No discussion about how to formulate an offer for a house when buying cash in New Jersey, Brooklyn, Queens, Long Island, Philadelphia Area would be complete without talking about seller financing.
+No discussion about how to formulate an offer for a house when buying cash in North Carolina & New Jersey would be complete without talking about seller financing.
 The first two strategies have highlighted a single sum that you would pay the seller but when you factor in seller financing into the mix, it changes everything: with seller financing, you might pay some cash and then have the seller carry the note for the remainder.
 This can adjust your profit point and how much you can pay for each deal.

 Alternatively, you can bypass all the work and effort of formulating offers and making deals with sellers and instead to buy a property from us.
 We sell attractively-priced investments and have done all the hard work for you!